cloudmesh-community/book/chapters/pi/config-display.md

 To achieve this we have developed the file [displaydetect.py](https://raw.githubusercontent.com/cloudmesh/cloudmesh.pi/master/displaydetect.py) that automatically detects and set the display for the pi.
-To integrate it in the Rasbian OS please follow these steps
+To integrate it in the Raspbian OS please follow these steps

 1. Install the display detect script.
 Run this as root: